cruseakshay/Notes/aws-developer/course_1/QuestionAnsPractice.md

 - What is the relationship between a subnet and an availability zone?

   Multiple subnets may exist in a single availability zone.
 A subnet cannot span availability zones.

+- What is a public subnet ?

+  The definition of a public subnet is a subnet that has a default route pointing to an Internet gateway as a target.
+Otherwise, it's a   private subnet.